dhis2/developer-portal/docs/guides/general-plugin-guide.md

 ### 3. Implement the Plugin Component

 The plugin component is a React function that receives props from the host app.
-The exact props differ between plugin types, but the pattern stays the same:
+The exact props differ between plugin types, but the pattern is consistent:

 - read context from props
 - render UI
 - call host-provided setters/callbacks in response to user actions

-In practice:

-- **Props as input**: the plugin reads the current value from `values`.
-- **Host callbacks as output**: the plugin requests a host state update by calling `setFieldValue`.
-- **No global app concerns**: there is no routing or navigation; the plugin only renders UI.
+In most plugins you’ll do two things:

+- render based on incoming props
+- call host callbacks when you want to update something

 The example below is intentionally small.
-It’s meant to show the input/output flow between host app state (props) and host app updates (callbacks).
+It’s just enough to show the props/callback loop.

 :::info Minimal functional example
 This example is intentionally minimal (but functional).
 It uses plain HTML elements and does not leverage the DHIS2 UI library.